 - I see it in a Wii system when my child learns hand-eye coordination playing Wii tennis.

-- I see it in a chess board when my child learns strategy.
+- I see it on a chess board when my child learns strategy.

 - I see it in a book, obviously.

 - I see it in an Usborne-internet linked book, a historical narrative like To Kill a Mockingbird or Jan Hudson’s book, Sweetgrass, a fun poetry book by Shel Silverstein, a chemistry textbook, graphic novels, an atlas, or any book whatsoever, yes, whatsoever.